 The steep west coasts of Streymoy, in the Faroes, protect the island from the predominantly western winds and teem with breeding seabirds.
-Our boat rounds a promontory and the tiny village of Vestmanna disappears from sight.
+Our boat rounds a bend and the tiny village of Vestmanna disappears from sight.
 The hills on either side rise up above us and tiny houses dot the landscape, providing a magnificent perspective of the sheer size of the mountains on either side.
 Waterfalls flow down the side of the rocky cliffs, gaining strength as the snow above melts.

 We pass twenty large, netted hoops, used for breeding salmon.
 As we sail by, seagulls swoop down and salmon leap out of the water.

 In front of us is the snow-covered, second highest mountain in the Faroe Islands, once believed to be the highest.
 The highest is, in fact, ten times smaller than Mount Everest however the steep incline from sea level gives the impression that it is much higher than it really is.

 We enter into a narrow gorge and the 2,000 feet tall (609 metres) sea cliffs tower above us.
 The sheer rock walls rise up on either side of our tiny boat and the weather beaten basalt rocks display beautiful formations against a backdrop of fresh snow.